 Bridging loans to individuals by lenders without a consumer credit licence

 Loans made by lenders without a consumer credit licence to individuals or partnerships with 2 or 3 members are illegal under the Consumer Credit Act 1974 provisions, which are now found in the Code of Conduct (COCON) section of the FCA Handbook.
-If a bridging loan is provided to an individual and partnership by a lender without a consumer credit licence then this is illegal even regardless of the purpose for which the loan was made.
+If a bridging loan is provided to an individual and partnership by a lender without a consumer credit licence then this may be unlawful (regardless of the purpose for which the loan was made).